Best Pistol Caliber Carbine

 CAA Micro Roni:

-Simmilar to the Glock Carbine Conversion Kit mentioned above, this one isn’t actual a gun by itself, but an accessory to make a pistol a carbine.
+Simmilar to the Glock Carbine Conversion Kit mentioned above, the Micro Roni isn’t actual a gun by itself, but an accessory to make a pistol a carbine.
 This one is a bit different, and I’ll let you read the review we have on it, here.

 Beretta CX4 Storm: